 - 5 Books To Help Jumpstart Your Sobriety

-If you’ve ever been drunk, you’ve no doubt had at least one moment where you said something that made you cringe with regret the following day.
+If you’ve ever been drunk, you’ve undoubtedly had at least one moment where you said something that made you cringe with regret the following day.
 Maybe you revealed a crush on a coworker at the office happy hour.
-Or perhaps you let your best friend’s new boyfriend know what you really think about him. …
+Or perhaps you let your best friend’s new boyfriend know what you really think about him.
+We…